M4tth4ck333/jan-browser-extension/docs/mcp-spec.md

-# Jan Browser Extension MCP Tools
+# Jan Browser MCP Tools

 ## Overview
 This simplifies the MCP spec to the two tools the agent actually needs and already uses.
 Both tools return a single inner‑HTML string of nice, readable text (not a big JSON object).
 The HTML is sanitized and suitable to render directly in the UI.